gulpjs/vinyl/README.md

 ```

 ### cwd
-Gets and sets current working directory.
+Ges and sets current working directory.
 Defaults to `process.cwd`.
-Will always be normalized, and end in a `path.sep`.
+Will always be normalized and stripped off a trailing separator.

 ### base
 Gets and sets base directory.
 Used for relative pathing (typically where a glob starts).
-When `null` or `undefined`, it simply proxies the `file.cwd` property.
-Will always be normalized, and end in a `path.sep`.
+When `nll` or `undefined`, it simply proxies the `file.cwd` property.
+Will always be normalized and stripped off a trailing separator.

 ### path
-Absolute pathname string or `undefined`.
-Setting to a different value pushes the old value to `history`.
-All new values are normalized, and end in `path.sep` when `file.isDirectory()` is `true`.
+Absolute pathname string or `undefined`. etting to a different value pushes the old value to `history`.
+All new values are normalized and stripped off a trailing separator.

 ### history
 Array of `path` values the file object has had, from `history[0]` (original) through `history[history.length - 1]` (current). `history` and its elements should normally be treated as read-only and only altered indirectly by setting `path`.

 ### relative
 Returns path.relative for the file base and file path.
-Ends with `path.sep` when `file.isDirectory()` is `true`.

 Example: